A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Results discussion

 \section{Results \& discussion}

 After introducing the SPMe+SR model in Section \ref{sec:SPMe+SR} and providing its formal derivation from the DFN+SR model using asymptotic methods in Section \ref{sec:derivation_SPMe_SR}, we now validate it by comparing its performance against the full DFN+SR model.
 As detailed in this section, we find that the SPMe+SR provides very similar results to the DFN+SR for the three tested scenarios (SEI growth, lithium plating and both effects combined), while being an order of magnitude smaller and significantly faster.
-Both models have been implemented in PyBaMM, an open-source battery modelling package \cite{Sulzer2021}.
-The code to reproduce the results of this article is publicly available (see ``Data and Code availability'') In order to solve both models, we have used the method of lines \cite{Schiesser2016} with a finite volume method for the spatial discretisation \cite{LeVeque2002}.
+Both models have been implemented in PyBaMM \rv{(v22.10)}, an open-source battery modelling package \cite{Sulzer2021}.
+The code to reproduce the results of this article is publicly available (see ``Data and Code availability'') In order to solve both models, we have used the method of lines \cite{Schiesser2016} with a finite volume method for the spatial discretisation \cite{LeVeque2002}, \rv{which ensures lithium conservation}.
 For the results here, we use 20 points in each particle and in each electrode and separator.
-For the solvers, we have tested \texttt{scikits.odes} \cite{Malengier2018} and CasADI \cite{Andersson2019}, both based on the suite of solvers SUNDIALS \cite{Hindmarsh2005} and readily available in PyBaMM.
+For the solvers, we have tested \texttt{scikits.odes} \cite{Malengier2018} and CasADI \cite{Andersson2019}, both readily available in PyBaMM.
 The parameters used in the simulations are shown in Tables \ref{tab:parameter_values_LGM50} and \ref{tab:parameter_values_SR}.